-Citigroup Global Markets Inc., as representative of the underwriters identified on the cover page (the "Underwriters") and pursuant to a Bond Purchase Agreement with the Commission (the "Purchase Contract"), has agreed to purchase the 2022 Junior Lien Bonds at a price equal to \$.
-The purchase price reflects an underwriting discount of \$ and an original issue [premium/discount] of \$.
+Citigroup Global Markets Inc., as representative of the underwriters identified on the cover page (the "Underwriters") and pursuant to a Forward Delivery Bond Purchase Contract with the Commission (the "Purchase Contract"), has agreed to purchase the 2022 Junior Lien Bonds at a price equal to \$368,020,654.13.
+The purchase price reflects an underwriting discount of \$963,298.02 and an original issue premium of \$58,763,952.15.
 The obligation of the Underwriters to accept delivery of the 2022 Junior Lien Bonds is subject to various conditions set forth in the Purchase Contract, but the Underwriters are obligated to purchase all of the 2022 Junior Lien Bonds if any are purchased.